BStid/TDD-Kata/README.md

 3. Refactor the code to make it clean while keeping the intended functionality.

 ## File Structure:
-In order for a test to be read by Jest, the test file must be formatted:
+In order for a test to be read by Jest, the test file must be formatted either:
 - Inside of a ```__tests__``` directory with any type of naming convention for the file.

 _or_